-(d) The Company is party to a receivables purchase agreement (Securitization Facility) that was amended and restated for the fourth time as of October 29, 2007 and which has been amended seven times since then to add or remove purchasers, extend the facility termination date and remove all financial covenants.
-The current purchase limit under the securitization facility is \$500 million.
-The facility was amended for the seventh time on February 6, 2012 to add a new purchaser and extend the facility termination date to February 4, 2013.
-There is a program fee equal to the Commercial Paper Rate of 0.34%, plus 0.90% as of December 31, 2011.
-The unused facility fee is payable at a rate of 0.50% per annum as of December 31, 2011.
-The Securitization Facility provides for certain termination events, which includes nonpayment, upon the occurrence of which the administrator may declare the facility termination date to have occurred, may exercise certain enforcement rights with respect to the receivables, and may appoint a successor servicer, among other things.
+- (b) The Company is party to a receivables purchase agreement (Securitization Facility) that was amended and restated for the fourth time as of October 29, 2007 and which has been amended eight times since then to add or remove purchasers, extend the facility termination date and remove all financial covenants.
+The current purchase limit under the Securitization Facility is \$500 million.
+The Securitization Facility was amended for the eighth time on February 4, 2013 to extend the facility termination date to February 3, 2014.
+There is a program fee equal to the Commercial Paper Rate of 0.24%, plus 0.75% and 0.24% plus 0.675% as of December 31, 2012 and February 4, 2013, respectively.
+The unused facility fee is payable at a rate of 0.35% per annum as of December 31, 2012 and 0.30% per annum as of February 4, 2013.
+The Securitization Facility provides for certain termination events, which includes nonpayment, upon the occurrence of which the administrator may declare the facility termination date to have occurred, may exercise certain enforcement rights with respect to the receivables, and may appoint a successor servicer, among other things. - (c) In connection with the Company's acquisition of a Russian fuel card company, there is a final payment of \$11.3 million due on December 15, 2013.
+The Company also is party to another acquisition agreement that includes contingent earn-out payments of 119.1 million rubles (\$3.9 million), which is payable in two installments in November 2013 and May 2016.
+Other debt also includes deferred liabilities (other than taxes) associated with certain of our businesses.

-The Company was in compliance with all financial covenants at December 31, 2011.
+The Company was in compliance with all financial covenants at December 31, 2012.

-The contractual maturities of the Company's notes payable at December 31, 2011 are as follows (in thousands):
+The contractual maturities of the Company's notes payable at December 31, 2012 are as follows (in thousands):